HOW DO I GET THERE ?

 CAMPING SUPPLIES

 We will be group camping at one central site throughout the canyon.
 Please familiarize yourself with the set-up of your equipment before arrival.
 You will need to bring a sleeping bag and a soft mat to put it on, as well as a pillow.
-The nights can be surprisingly cool once the sun goes down, so a warm bag is important.
+The nights can be surprisingly cool once the sun goes down, so a warm sleeping bag is important.
 An individual light, such as a flashlight, is essential - a reading light is optional.
 The best kind are battery operated Please do NOT bring a kerosene lantern.

 • Sleeping Bag